Section 1 - Name

 Section 4 - Meetings

 The board shall meet once a quarter at a time determined by the board.
+The Secretary will approve and post an agenda for the meeting no less than twenty-four hours before the beginning of the meeting.
+Any issues which board members wish to have discussed and voted upon at the meeting must be submitted in writing to the Secretary no less than forty-eight hours before the meeting.
 Board meetings shall be closed to the public, but the board has the option to invite participants as needed.
-Meetings may be physical or virtual as necessary.
+Quarterly Meetings may be physical or virtual as necessary.

 Section 5 - Eligibility